Score specification reference

 name: string

 apiVersion: the declared Score Specification version.
+Find the current version here.

-metadata: the metadata description of your Workload.
+metadata: the metadata description of your workload.

 Workload example

-The following is a top level description for a Workload.
+The following is a top level description for a workload.

 apiVersion: score.dev/v1b1